a-r-m-i-n/dce/Documentation/UsersManual/DceContainer.rst

             20 = #FF8700
     }

-By default DCE provides ten color codes, which are picked based on the uid of first content element in container.
+By default, DCE provides ten color codes, which are picked based on the `uid` of the first content element in the container.

 Start new container